DataDog/documentation/content/en/watchdog/insights.md

 ### Log Management

-In the Log Explorer, Watchdog Insights finds two types of insights:
-- [Log Anomaly Detection][6]
-- [Error Outliers][7]

 To locate Watchdog Insights in the Log Management UI, take the following steps:
 1. In the left navigation, hover over **Logs**
 2. Click **Search**

 The pink Watchdog Insights banner appears in the middle of your screen, above your logs.
-If Watchdog cannot find any issues, the banner is gray.

-For more information, see [Watchdog Insights for Logs][8].
+For more information, see [Watchdog Insights for Logs][6].

 ### RUM

-In the RUM explorer, Watchdog Insights finds two types of insights:
-- [Error Outliers][9]
-- [Latency Outliers][10]

 To locate Watchdog Insights in the RUM UI, take the following steps:
 1. In the left navigation, hover over **UX Monitoring**
 2. Click **Sessions & Replays**

 The pink Watchdog Insights banner appears in the middle of your screen, above your sessions.
-If Watchdog cannot find any issues, the banner is gray.

-For more information, see [Watchdog Insights for RUM][11].
+For more information, see [Watchdog Insights for RUM][7].

 ## Further reading